+Residential v non-residential

+Option Costs Benefits

+Focus on Environmental Environmental

+residential May be some pressure Contribution will flow from

+land uses for unplanned residential areas as a means of meeting requirements and some spill over growth in Central Otago planned residential developments and new neighbourhoods, reducing pressure for unplanned growth to address affordability issues

+Economic Economic

-Residential v non-residential Option Costs Benefits Focus on residential land uses Environmental May be some pressure for unplanned residential areas as a means of meeting requirements and some spill over planned resident developments and neighbourhoods, reduci growth in Central Otago Economic Economic benefits accrue to business community through more stable labour force, yet they contribute only indirectly to address affordability issues Economic Residential land values are more stable and often experience the greatest uplift when rezoning occurs.
-Business land uses face more variability in uplift and decline as patterns of work and consumption change Social & Cultural • Housing may be some distance from services and facilities Social & Cultural • Helps to develop mixed residential communities
+Economic benefits accrue to business community through more stable labour force, yet they contribute only indirectly Residential land values are more stable and often experience the greatest uplift when rezoning occurs.
+Business land uses face more variability in uplift and decline as patterns of work and consumption change

+Social & Cultural Social & Cultural

+Housing may be some distance from services and facilities Helps to develop mixed residential communities

-Residential v non -residential Option Costs Benefits Non- residential land use May be pressure for business and industrial land to be used for affordable housing putting pressure on stock of business land May lead to greater focus on brownfields redevelopment to help support affordable product close to businesses Economic Likely to be high transaction costs in determining appropriate contribution rates across diverse businesses May be limited new business / industrial growth due to restricted land supply and changing work practices Business are one of the main beneficiaries of affordable housing programmes Social & Cultural Will aid in creating more mixed use communities • Delivery of affordable housing may be directed to areas where labour force pressures are high (e.g. seasonal workers), rather than more sustainable communities
+Residential v non -residential Option Costs Benefits Non- residential land use Environmental • May be pressure for business and industrial land to be used for affordable housing putting pressure on stock of business land May lead to greater focus on brownfields redevelopment to help support affordable product close to businesses Economic Likely to be high transaction costs in determining appropriate contribution rates across diverse businesses May be limited new business / industrial growth due to restricted land supply and changing work practices Business are one of the main beneficiaries of affordable housing programmes Social & Cultural Will aid in creating more mixed use communities • Delivery of affordable housing may be directed to areas where labour force pressures are high (e.g. seasonal workers), rather than more sustainable communities